-15. In 2018-19, two Director of Audit's Reports on the results of VFM audits were submitted to the President of LegCo in April (Report No. 70) and October 2018 (Report No. 71), covering a total of 18 audit subjects.
-The Director of Audit's Report No. 70 has eight subjects while the Director of Audit's Report No. 71 has ten subjects.
+15. In 2019-20, two Director of Audit's Reports on the results of VFM audits were submitted to the President of LegCo in April (Report No. 72) and October 2019 (Report No. 73), covering a total of 18 audit subjects.
+The Director of Audit's Report No. 72 has eight subjects while the Director of Audit's Report No. 73 has ten subjects.

-- 16. The PAC selected the following five subjects for public hearing: - (a) "Management of restored landfills", "Integrated education" and "Sha Tin Section of Route 8" (Chapters 1, 3 and 8 of Report No. 70); and - (b) "Centre for Food Safety: Management of food safety" and "Centre for Food Safety: Import control of foods" (Chapters 1 and 2 of Report No. 71).
+- 16. The PAC selected the following four subjects for public hearing: - (a) "Planning, provision and management of public parking spaces" and "Employment services provided by the Labour Department" (Chapters 1 and 3 of Report No. 72); and - (b) "Planning, provision and management of public toilets by the Food and Environmental Hygiene Department" and "Provision of consultancy, research and development and training services by the Hong Kong Productivity Council" (Chapters 1 and 2 of Report No. 73).

-For all the remaining Chapters of Reports No. 70 and No. 71, the PAC also showed great interest and investigated them by making written enquiries.
+For the remaining 14 Chapters of the Director of Audit's Reports No. 72 and No. 73, the PAC also showed great interest and investigated 13 of them by making written enquiries.
 The PAC examined at length a number of issues raised in the audit reports.
 The audit conclusions and recommendations were generally accepted by the PAC and the auditees.
 Like the VFM audit reports issued in past years, some audit subjects in these two reports hit the headlines of newspapers and were widely reported.
 In general, the comments from the media and the public were supportive of Audit's findings.